 The first thing you need to do is secure your handle, as soon as you have a band name.
 If you are even vaguely considering promoting via Instagram, you want to secure your unique band name before somebody else does!
 Instagram does have a trademark policy that is worth reading.

 Your profile photo should reflect your music/ band

 Make sure that your profile photo is the best photo that represents your music.
 Although it’s just a small round button, it’s very important.
 It’s how your fans will recognise you.
 But more than that, it’s your brand right there.
 Consider it to be as important as your logo.

 Be consistent with the type of content you share

-Consistency is key in building your followers over time.
+Consistency is key in building your followers over time and having a good music marketing strategy.
 Decide on what type of content you will be sharing.
 To make your life easier, look up bands that you consider similar to your own.
 What sort of content is working for them?
 Since you’re a musician, it is mandatory that you give updates of what you’re working on, your gigs and all of that.
 But it’s equally important that you show something else– who you are aside from your music.
 You may test which aspects of your life you want to share and the followers would respond to then later narrow down to only a few types of posts so you’re not all over the place.
 A good brand requires consistency.